 So, wealthy individuals and corporations are able to spend unlimited amounts of money to influence the political process.
 This sounds like an oligarchy.

 Yes, it does.
 This cartoon does a good job of satirizing the situation:

-Wait, does Bernie take any money from Super PACs?
+Bernie does not take any money from Super PACs.

 I’m glad Bernie won’t take Super PAC money but everyone else is.
 How do we address Citizens United?

-Here he discusses this proposal in the Senate back in 2012:
+Here Bernie discusses this proposal in the Senate: